-Now in his mid-80s, Sheikh Tahir Usman Bauchi of the Tijaniyya Sufi order is celebrated for his Qur’anic schools which specialize in producing huffaz (memorizers) of the Qur’an.
+Now in his mid-80s, Sheikh Tahir Usman Bauchi of the Tijaniyya Sufi order is celebrated for his Qur’anic schools which specialise in producing huffaz (memorisers) of the Qur’an.
 His public exegesis of the Qur’an, delivered in Hausa every year during the month of Ramadan, attracts thousands.
 Additionally, millions of West Africans listen to it on the radio or buy recordings.
 He has critically engaged with puritanical Islamic schools of thought since the early 1980s.
 In July 2014, he escaped a suicide bombing attack which killed 23 people.